yoannchb-pro/jimg/README.md

 # jimg

+> **Note:** The README is inspired from merge-images by Luke Childs but it's not the same package and fonctionnalities

-Merge multiple images into one single image
+Merge, truncat, compress, resize, covert, edit multiple images into one single image

 ## Install